eiriklv/tic-tac-toe/README.md

 Tic Tac Toe
 ===========

 Full example of modeling problems with data and functions using JavaScript / React.
+[Try it out here](https://eiriklv.github.io/tic-tac-toe).

 ### How to run